Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead girl’s house.

 “Most of the time,” she echoes.
 “But you’re not most people, and it wasn’t a usual circumstance.
 So… I guess you can just trust that the people you’ll be leading will make their own decisions, unless you specifically want to train them not to and see how that goes?”

 “But I don’t want to lead people like that.
 I want to inspire them to do what’s right, and trust that they’re each capable of figuring out what that is, moment to moment.
-If someone sees someone in danger in front of them… it feels like I’d be asking people to not get mad if someone punches them in the face, if I told them to ignore that, or not to pick up money on the street.
+If someone sees someone in danger in front of them… it feels like I’d be asking people to not get mad if someone punches them in the face, if I told them to ignore that.
 Especially if it’s a friend that’s in danger.”
 Blue shakes his head, looking frustrated.
 “But I also want to know that I can depend on them to trust a plan they’re given, and not deviate too much from it.”

 She stares at him.
 “You’re not just talking about a handful of trainers following you on your journey.”